aeternity/aepp-cli-js/README.md

 ## Installation
-> ️⚠️ **TODO**: The package is not yet published, so you can only install it by cloning this projec.
+> ️⚠️ **TODO**: The package is not yet published, so you can only install it by cloning this project.
 >
 You can install this `CLI` using your preferred tool (`pnpm`, `yarn` or `npm`).
 Here's an `npm` example
 ```